 Robert C. Newton

 Matthew joined Andover in 2003, having spent 28 years at Roche Organ Company in Taunton MA, 3 years in Portland, OR with Marceau & Associates and Bond Organ Company, and 2 years with Parson Pipe Organs in Canandaigua, NY.
 He holds a BA degree from St. Francis College, studied architecture at Pratt Institute and served as a church organist in New York and Massachusetts.
 He has studied historic organs and architecture in America, England, Europe and Mexico.
-At Andover, Matthew is a designer, a Project Team Leader, works on publicity and sales, and leads the Berkshires-to-Buffalo maintenance team.
+At Andover, he is a Project Team Leader, works on publicity and sales, and leads the Berkshires-to-Buffalo maintenance team.

 Matthew is a charter member of the American Institute of Organbuilders (AIO) and holds the AIO Fellow Certificate.
-He has chaired the AIO Education Committee, served two terms on the AIO Board of Directors 1993-1997, chaired the AIO Education Committee 1997-2009, and in 2010 was re-elected to the AIO Board.
-In 2009 he received the AIO Otto Hoffman Literary Prize.
-Matthew has lectured on organ building and design at national conventions of the AIO, the American Guild of Organists, and the Organ Historical Society (OHS).
-He co-chaired the OHS 2005 Southeastern Massachusetts Convention and currently chairs the AIO 2016 Boston Convention.
+He has chaired the AIO Education Committee, served two terms on the AIO Board of Directors and currently serves as AIO President.
+He served on convention committees for the AIO 1979 and 2001 Boston conventions, as well as the ISO 1992 Boston Congress, and co-chaired the OHS 2005 Southeastern Massachusetts Convention and currently chairs the AIO 2016 Boston Convention.
 Matthew and his wife Lisa first met at the AIO 1979 Boston convention!
 They live in Haverhill, MA and have a grown daughter.